timohuennebeck/jarvis-cap/README.md

 ### `Step 4`

 You're almost done!
-On the client side run `npm start` to launch the application and `npx nodemon` on the client side to start the server.
+On the client side run `npm start` to launch the application and `npx nodemon` on the server side to start the server.
 Welcome to Jarvis!

 You are now able to fully navigate through the application to your liking.